gferreira/robofab/Docs/source/objects/RComponent.rst

 Methods
 -------

-.. py:function:: decompose
+.. function:: decompose

 In the parent glyph replace this component object with the actual contours.
 This practically ends the existence of the component object.

-.. py:function:: move((x, y))
+.. function:: move((x, y))

 Move the component to position ``(x, y)``.

-.. py:function:: draw(aPen)
+.. function:: draw(aPen)

 Draw this component with ``aPen``.

-.. py:function:: drawPoints(aPointPen)
+.. function:: drawPoints(aPointPen)

 Draw this component with ``aPointPen``.

 .. note:: Both these drawing methods are usually called by ``aGlyph.draw()`` and ``aGlyph.drawPoints()`` as part of the drawing process.

-.. py:function:: copy
+.. function:: copy

 Return a deep copy of the object.

-.. py:function:: setChanged
+.. function:: setChanged

 Call to indicate that something about the component has changed.